petrambroz/AVL-Trees/README.md

 When implementing any structure changing functions, make use of the `Validate()` function.
 It checks the whole tree for balance and that it is a proper binary search tree.
 This function should ideally return true 100% of time.
 If it doesn't, start debugging.

+### Unit tests

+The library provides many unit tests that check individual functions and if they return expected results.
+Tests are also run with each git push to the repository.

+#### Tests

+* `TestBalance` - test if inserting into the tree maintains balance
+* `TestBalance2` - same as previous
+* `TestClone` - test if cloned tree is equal to the original tree
+* `TestCount` - test if nodes are counted correctly
+* `TestDelete` - test if the Delete function really deletes the nodes, and doesn't delete anything when value not present in tree
+* `TestDeleteBalance` - test if deleting nodes doesn't mess up tree balance
+* `TestDeleteRoot` - test if trying to delete the root doesn't cause problems
+* `TestEmptyInsertion` - test if inserting into empty tree is handled correctly
+* `TestEmptyTree` - test if an exception is thrown when trying to access a root value of an empty tree
+* `TestFind` - test if the Find functions returns a correct value
+* `TestFindMax` - test if the FindMax functions returns a correct value
+* `TestFindMin` - test if the FindMin functions returns a correct value
+* `TestFindNull` - test if trying to find a value not in tree returns false
+* `TestInOrder` - test DFS in-order traversal
+* `TestInRange` - tests the InRange(low, high) function
+* `TestInRange2` - test the InRange function after multiple insertions and deletions
+* `TestLargerThanCount` - test if the CountLargerThan function returns a correct value
+  * `TestLargerThanCountMaximumNode - test if the CountLargerThan function returns a correct value when asked to find the max value in the tree
+* `TestMerge` - tests if merging two trees results in a correct tree
+* `TestNext` - test if the Next function returns a correct value
+* `TestNextOfMaximum` - tests if trying to find a successor to a maximum value returns null
+* `TestRepeatedInsert` - tests if repeated insertion doesn't insert the value twice
+* `TestRotations` - test if repeated insertions maintain balance of the tree
+* `TestRotationsWithStrings` - test if repeated string insertions maintain balance of the tree
+* `TestSimpleInsert` - test if a very simple insertion is handled correctly
+* `TestSmallerThanCount` -- test is the CountSmallerThan(low, high) function returns a correct result
+* `TestToString` - test if the tree is converted to a correct string